- What other names is Caffeine known by?

 Caffeine is one of the most commonly used stimulants among athletes.
 Taking caffeine, within limits, is allowed by the National Collegiate Athletic Association (NCAA).
 Urine concentrations over 15 mcg/mL are prohibited.
 It takes most people about 8 cups of coffee providing 100 mg/cup to reach this urine concentration.

 Caffeine creams are applied to the skin to reduce redness and itching in dermatitis.

 Healthcare providers sometimes give caffeine intravenously (by IV) for headache after epidural anesthesia, breathing problems in newborns, and to increase urine flow.

 In foods, caffeine is used as an ingredient in soft drinks, energy drinks, and other beverages.

 People with voice disorders, singers, and other voice professionals are often advised against using caffeine.
 However, until recently, this recommendation was based only on hearsay.
 Now developing research seems to indicate that caffeine may actually harm voice quality.
 But further study is necessary to confirm these early findings.

 - Headache following surgery.
-Using caffeine by mouth or intravenously (by IV) is effective for preventing headaches following surgery.
+Using caffeine by mouth or intravenously is effective for preventing headaches following surgery.
 Caffeine is an FDA-approved product for this use in people who regularly consume products that contain caffeine.